Amitav507/Overnight_EV_optimiser/README.md

 The optimiser returns an optimised half-hourly charging schedule, exported in a format that drops straight into Excel — making it easy to chart the naive vs. optimised profiles side by side against the price curve.

+**The MIDP outturn on December 8th 2025 ( potential system stress event was indicated by NESO) is used to compare the cost of charging a fleet of roughly 50 electric buses on 60 kW DC depot chargers — a fairly typical mid-size urban depot, showing a savings of c. £300 in a single run.**

 ## Tech stack

 Python — pandas, numpy, cvxpy, matplotlib